 Frequently asked questions:

-1) In your workshop, you get to practice with both blank-firing firearms PLUS real handguns with live ammunition.
+1) In your three-day workshop, you get to practice with both blank-firing firearms PLUS real handguns with live ammunition.
 Why not just blanks?

 - “There are safety and legal issues when using replicas.
 No one should be putting anything that looks like a gun in your hand unless they are prepared to follow the basic steps.
 One of the greatest myths about firearms in film is that replicas do not require safety standards and don't need to be handled by professionals.
 This is NOT correct and this workshop explains why."

 - "If your are serious about your profession, you should be serious about the details that help tell a good story and make the characters look real.
 You will be learning from instructors who actually train the real professionals with real firearms.
-You are not learning from some amateur who happens to have a firearms licence; you are learning from professionals who make their living teaching safety and advanced handling skills to professionals who actually carry and use firearms daily."
+You are not learning from some amateur who happens to have a firearms licence; you are learning from professionals who make their living teaching safety and advanced handling skills to professionals who carry and use firearms daily."

 - "Take the workshop and find out!
 It will open your eyes.”